The Museum of Judicial Objects, truly one of a kind.

 The Gravensteen was the seat of both the Council of Flanders and the Board of the Oudburg.
 This meant that, from the 14th to the 18th century, the Gravensteen had an important administrative function.
 It was used to temporarily detain suspects; the accused were put through hell in its underground torture chambers; judgments were pronounced in its upper chambers; and executions were carried out within its walls or in front of the gatehouse.

 Not for sensitive viewers

 Centuries-old instruments of torture and coercion, such as handcuffs, shackles, iron collars, a leghold trap, thumb screws, neck restraints, a little hammer for crushing one finger at a time, a torture wheel, the infamous torture rack, the mask of shame, the instruments used by Ghent’s last executioner, and many more items give us an idea of how justice was served during the Ancien Régime.
-And people with mental handicaps were not spared, for that matter.
-They met a tragic fate as they were "restrained" with instruments of torture.
 Those labelled as “witches” or “heretics” received the most heinous treatments of all.